melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-data-fetching.md

 When a query is refetched in the background, Query continues to render the cached data while `isFetching` is true, and _only_ updates the UI if the new response differs.
 Displaying a loading indicator for isFetching is optional, and useful for cases where it is desirable to display a subtle loading indicator while background data is refetched.

+### useSuspenseQuery, useSuspenseQueries

+An alternative to granular use of isLoading and status indicators returned in a query is `useSuspenseQuery`.
+React will see the Promise returned from the queryFn and will show the fallback from the Suspense component until the Promise resolves.
+If it rejects, it will forward the error to the nearest ErrorBoundary.
+We no longer have to check for isLoading or status.

+If there's multiple children that suspend within a suspense boundary, the Queries fire off in parallel and React "collects" all the Promises that it receives and shows the unified fallback until they're all settled.

+Importantly for request parallelisation, a component "suspends" as a whole as soon as one async resource (in our case, a Query) is requested.
+If a single component fires off multiple Queries by calling useSuspenseQuery multiple times the requests will not run in parallel.
+Instead, the component will suspend until the first fetch has finished, then it will continue, just to suspend again until the second Query is completed.

+In this case the solution is to use component composition and `useSuspenseQueries`.

+There are two key differences between `useQuery` and `useSuspenseQuery`

+1. `enabled` is not supported
+2. `placeholderData` is not supported

+Because the hook must either suspend (throw a Promise) until the data is ready, or return a ready data value the enable property is irrelevant.
+Instead, queries with data dependencies "just work": queries are run serially when called in the same component.
+(What about sibling components in one suspence boundary?
+Are they fetch serially or in parallel?)

+Instead of placeholder data, the build in React.useTransition can be deployed. `startTransition`, returnd from `useTransition`, wraps the state update.

 ## References